gatsbyjs/gatsby/docs/blog/2020-03-26-service-relief-project/index.md

 Over the next hour and a half, we developed a prototype using the following tool stack:

-- Github, for hosting the code of the site
+- GitHub, for hosting the code of the site
 - Airtable, for managing data
 - Gatsby, to generate the site based on Airtable data
 - Netlify, for building and deploying the site